 We have people ask all of the time, "Do I need a climate-controlled storage unit for my belongings?"
 Our answer is always, "It depends on what you intend to store."

-Climate-controlled unit is recommended if you live in an area with extreme heat or cold weather.
-But they're also useful if you intend to store certain items.
+A climate-controlled unit is recommended if you live in an area with extreme heat or cold weather.
+But they're also helpful if you intend to store certain items.
 In a storage unit that isn't climate-controlled, a lot can happen while your stuff is sitting in storage that you may not be aware of.
 For example, extreme temperatures can affect the temperature in your unit, moisture can build up and cause damage, or pests can get in and soil or eat your things.

-The temperature in climate-controlled units can remain anywhere between 55 and 85 degrees Fahrenheit.
-Storage units like these are most often in indoor storage facilities, but can also be found at outdoor or drive-up storage facilities (like ours!).
-These units ensure that moisture is minimal through the control of the temperature, and ensure that your items are protected against risk factors.
+The temperature in climate-controlled units can remain between 55 and 85 degrees Fahrenheit.
+Storage units like these are often in indoor storage facilities but can also be found at outdoor or drive-up storage facilities (like ours!).
+These units ensure that moisture is minimal through the control of the temperature and ensure that your items are protected against risk factors.

 Which Items Need Climate-Controlled Storage